These are just about the prettiest cookies you'll ever see.

 10. Make long, elegant biscotti, or diet-friendly “biscotti bites” – it’s a simple matter of how you slice ’em.

 9. Biscotti make wonderful do-ahead gifts.
 Bake, cool, and wrap – they’ll stay fresh and crunchy at room temperature for weeks.

 8. Unlike most cookies, it’s hard to burn biscotti.
 You really have to work at it.

 7. These cookies don’t crumble – perfect for mailing to your son in college 100 miles away, or your favorite serviceman overseas.

 6. They’re MUCH easier to make than they look; your friends will be wowed by your expertise!

 5. Biscotti dress up nicely.
 Stash in a cute bag, add a bow – instant hostess gift.

-4. They go from simple (vanilla) to gourmet (white chocolate-hazelnut) in a snap.
+4. They go from simple (vanilla) to gourmet (chocolate, raspberry, and walnut whole wheat) in a snap.
 It’s all about the add-ins.